posit-dev/snowflakeauth/tests/testthat/_snaps/config.md

       snowflake_connection(.config_dir = dir)
     Condition
       Error in `snowflake_connection()`:
       !
-An `account` parameter is required when './connections.toml' is missing or empty. i Pass `account` or define a [default] section with an account field in './connections.toml'.
+No default connection defined in './connections.toml'. i Define a [default] section in './connections.toml', pass another connection by `name`, or pass connection parameters to `snowflake_connection()` directly.

 ---